sun5lower/5SOS/README.md

 * If website visitor wishes to fill in the form to send a message or inquire about something, then it can be done, unfortunalely I havn't learned that in my course yet.
 So the form is there and can be filled in, but it's not functional.This is something that can be improved in the future.
+Fortunately there is an e-mail provided,so band can be contacted that way.

 * By pressing the social link icons visitor can see and fallow the band on Facebook, Instagram, Twitter and YouTube.
 * I didn't add more social platforms to avoid crammed and overwhelming feeling.